GulfStream G280 Mid-Size Business Jet, United States of America

 Both EVS II and HUD II allow the pilot to view the infra-red image of surroundings even in poor visibility conditions.
 The SV-PDF displays infra-red imagery of adjoining terrain, the runway environment and obstacles on the primary flight display during zero visibility conditions.

 The cabin has a large galley and a vacuum toilet system.
-Cabin management systems control cabin systems through touch screens, capacitive touch switches and a passenger control unit (PCU).
-The floor area of the aircraft is 17-35% larger than that in conventional jets.
+Cabin management systems control cabin systems through the use of touch screens, capacitive touch switches and a passenger control unit (PCU).
+The floor area of the aircraft is 17-35% larger than that of conventional jets.

 The length and width of the cabin are 7.87m and 2.18m respectively.
 The height is 1.9m.